South of the Border, West of the Sun: Yukiko

 Yukiko is married to Hajime, yet remains a vague personality throughout the novel.
 Only at the end of story does Yukiko have a direct conversation with Hajime, accusing him of being egocentric and self-absorbed while ignoring the needs of others.
 She is a person who can express genuine love and devotion, in contrast to the self-absorption and destructiveness of Hajime's desire.
 Her husband's betrayal makes her desperate, though she opens her heart to accept her husband in all his frailties.

 Background

 Murakami wrote the novel in 1992, as a visiting scholar at Princeton University.
 The English translation, by Philip Gabriel, was released in 1999.

 The first half of the title refers to the song "South of the Border"; the story features a fictional recording by Nat King Cole.
 The other half of the title refers to an Inuit syndrome called Piblokto or Arctic (or Siberian) hysteria.
 In the novel, Shimamoto compares her ennui to "hysteria siberiana", explaining through a story:

 Hajime, born in 1951, belongs to the first generation of Japanese born after World War II.
 Most families had at least two or three children, so Hajime is forlorn being the only child without any siblings.
 This situation and people’s prejudice shape his view of the world.

 The author himself was an only child who operated a successful jazz bar.

+Reception

+Publishers Weekly called the novel an "oddly gripping, often dreamlike tale" and, with its ending, demonstrative of a "more mellow aspect than his work has exhibited before."

+Mary Hawthorne, in The New York Times, lauded Murakami's writing of sexuality for its ability to "make intimacy real—appealing and unembarrassing, innocent even" and that the novel was a "wise and beautiful book ... full of hidden truths."